-Study of animation principles and filmmaking with emphasis on animation production.
+Introduction to animation production pipeline and film-making with animation principles.
 The story structure, visual design elements and film languages will be explored.
 Students will be assigned a short film project parallel to completing animation exercise assignments.
 Students pay for their own materials.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)